wp-plugins/custom-content-shortcode/readme.txt

 	Here is an article you can edit from the front-end.
 	[/live-edit]

-Please note that unless the post title is wrapped inside the shortcode, you cannot view the change until the page is reloaded.
+When you press the *update* button, the changes will be saved to the post.
+Changes made to any ccontent not wrapped inside the shortcode will be visible after reloading the page.

 Here are the available parameters: